 Virtual Reality Exposure

 The advent of virtual reality technology has made it possible to recreate certain events in a realistic environment.
 This is especially valuable for reliving situations that may be difficult to access in a therapist’s office.
 It also ensures a person cannot avoid situations, which can occur when using imaginal exposure.
-For example, someone with a fear of flying can use virtual reality to make it feel like they are actually flying in an airplane.
-The sights and sounds of flying can be realistically replicated.
-Since taking your therapist on a flight with you is not usually practical, virtual reality is the next best thing to in vivo exposure to help you overcome your phobia.
+For example, someone with a fear of human-like figures can use virtual reality to make it feel like they are walking among mannequins.
+Every aspect of this experience can be controlled and with the help of technology, gradually intensifying the exposure.
 In addition, virtual reality exposure has been successful in the treatment of PTSD due to war-related trauma.

 Interoceptive exposure is used to bring about physical sensations that are associated with anxiety and distress.
 The most common example is when it is used in a panic disorder.
 Often, symptoms like a rapid heartbeat and sweating may trigger panic because they are associated with having a panic attack.
 Using interoceptive exposure, a therapist will recreate those triggers to help a client cope more effectively in preventing anxiety.
 For instance, a therapist may have someone do exercises (e.g., jumping jacks or running in place) to produce physical sensations that are associated with panic.
 The therapist can then help the client develop skills to deal with them without invoking an anxiety attack.